vimalmenon/vimalmenon.github.io/README.md

 - [x] Make the group Link name consistent(Use the name LinkGroup and not GroupLink)
 - [ ] Improve Home page
 - [ ] Improve About page
+- [ ] Improve UI for Workflow Page
 - [ ] Get release automatically
 - [ ] Add blog for Command
 - [ ] Show error in UI